marcel-goldschen-ohm/PatchMeister/README.md

 * *Visually step through a group of sweeps.*
     * Buttons to step forward/backward through a group of sweeps.
     * Optionally show any arbitrary range of selected sweep(s).
-* *Mask sweeps to remove them from any subsequent analyses.*
+* *Mask sweeps to remove them from subsequent analyses.*
    * Masked sweeps are flagged, but NOT deleted.
    * Optionally show or hide masked sweeps.
 * *Basic manipulation of sweep data.*